vivianskim20/climate-change/README.md

 The survey used to collect the dataset is shown here.
 I added these questions in my Python Notebook for convenience as well.

 ### Notebook
 In this file, you will find the programming portion of the project.
 I used the language Python, specifically the Pandas library to sort and clean the dataset I obtained from Harvard Dataverse.
 To visualize, I used the Bokeh and Seaborn packages.
-For statistical analysis, I utilized scipy.stats.
-I added comments to most of the steps I took, so you can easily follow how my conclusions are drawn.
+For statistical analysis, I utilized scipy.stats and sklearn.
+I added comments to most of the steps I took, which anyone can easily follow how my conclusions are drawn.

 ### Poster
+Similar to the storyboard, but has detailed procedures and conclusions from statistical tests.
+Important graphs/visualizations from the Notebook are also presented in here.